Testimony of the Day

-Before my revelation of our biochemistry of how food effects our mood, cravings and weight, I was so proud of my “perfect” diet of whole grains, fruits, and fat-free desserts (including Fat Free SORBET!), but I was still puzzled why I had uncontrollable cravings around food.
+Before my revelation of our biochemistry of how food affects our mood, cravings, and weight, I was so proud of my “perfect” diet of whole grains, fruits, and fat-free desserts (including Fat-Free SORBET!), but I was still puzzled why I had uncontrollable cravings around food.
 By finding the correct supplements to change my biochemical imbalances, I started a high healthy-fat, grain-free, no starch diet; I finally found peace in my body.
 I no longer felt deprived or compelled to overeat.

 Blue Bunny Raspberry Sherbet INGREDIENTS: Water, Sugar, Corn Syrup, Nonfat Milk, Raspberry Puree (Red Raspberry Puree, Sugar, Water, Natural Flavors, Carob Bean Gum, Sodium Benzoate as Preservative), Whey, Citric Acid, Natural and Artificial Raspberry Flavor, Methyl Cellulose, Beet Color, Carob Bean Gum, Karaya Gum, Pectin, Red 40, Blue 1.